MarcelRodrigue/symphoni_frontend_2/README.md

 - Click through to the border countries on the detail page
 - Toggle the color scheme between light and dark mode

-Want some support on the challenge? contact your interviewer
+For support on the challenge, contact your interviewer.

 **⚠️ NOTE ⚠️: Sometimes the REST Countries API can go down.
 We've added a `data.json` file with all the country data if you prefer to use that instead.
 However, please be aware that the data in the JSON file might not be up-to-date.**